Indirect Cost Allocation

 - The government should obtain ownership of the final work product;

-- The contract for services with the preparer should state whether the preparer will assist in negotiating with a grant provider, if necessary, and which party (the government or the preparer) would be responsible for any indirect costs that are ultimately disallowed; and
+- For cost allocations that will be used for claiming indirect costs for grants, the contract for services with the preparer should state whether the preparer will assist in negotiating with a grant provider, if necessary, and which party (the government or the preparer) would be responsible for any indirect costs that are ultimately disallowed; and

 - The government is responsible for having a system in place that ensures that data are appropriately classified in the accounting system.